Tile School: Did You Know That We Offer Free 3D Design Renderings?

 Are you working on your kitchen backsplash but having a hard time deciding between two of our tile colors?
 Or are you remodeling a bathroom and can't quite decide which floor tile is best for you?
-We want to remind you that we are here to help and that we also offer complimentary 3D design renderings for our customers!
+We want to remind you that we are here to help and that we also offer complimentary 3D design renderings for projects 75 SqFt or greater!
 An architectural rendering is a wonderful tool to help you better visualize your project so that you are 100% sure of your choice of tile.

 Below are the 3 things your Design Consultant and our Rendering Artist, Denise, will need from you to get your rendering started:

 Which of our materials (Brick, Tile or one of our Handpainted patterns), shape, size, color and pattern are you considering?
 Often times, our customers are debating between two concepts--so let us know which ones you'd like to see shown in your renderings.
 We offer up to three complimentary drawings per customer to ensure that you are able to receive a revision as well.
 Our design assistance is always complimentary--so ask us questions, we're happy to answer and give our opinion too!

 Image: Renderings created for Emily Henderson's Master Bath.
 At first she had wanted a few colors, but through renderings, choose to go with a single color.

 These renderings helped Emily decide that a single color of our Ogee Drop would be best for her project: